hybridsjs/hybrids/docs/store/usage.md

 ### Enumerables and Listings

-For the enumerable or listing model definition, if the `id` option is set, the property creates readonly connection to the model instance with the resolved `id` value:
+For the enumerable or listing model definition, the property creates a read-only connection to the model instance:

+#### Explicit Identifier

+If the `id` option is set, it can be a property name or a function returning the identifier:

 ```javascript
 import { User }  from "./models.js";